Saibot393/perceptive/README.md

      - Transparency: The transparency of objects seen with this VC (1 no transparency, 0 invisible)
  - Simulate player vision: to have the same vision a player controlling the tokens would have as a GM
  - Vision Channel 3D range: to calculate the vision channel range in 3D
+ - Use logical OR mode: to use a logical OR for required vision channels instead of a logical AND
  - Show Vision Channel IDs: to show the internal vision channel IDs in the Vision Channels menu

 #### Walls/Tokens/Tiles: